sonic-net/SONiC/doc/BGP/BGP-route-aggregation-with-bbr-awareness.md

 ##### Summary Only
 It's a boolean to indicate whether only advertise aggregate address only.

-If it's true, then details routes will be suppressed and only aggregated address will be advertised.
+If it's true, then contributing routes will be suppressed and only aggregated address will be advertised.

 ##### AS Set
-It's a boolean to indicate whether add a as set of details routes in as path when advertising aggregated address.
+It's a boolean to indicate whether add a as set of contributing routes in as path when advertising aggregated address.

-If it's true, then when advertising aggregated address there will be a as set of detail routes appended at as path.
+If it's true, then when advertising aggregated address there will be a as set of contributing routes appended at as path.

+##### Aggregate Address Prefix List
+It's a string which should be the name of a prefix list, and the aggregate address will be append to the prefix list.

+##### Contributing Address Prefix List
+It's a string which should be the name of a prefix list, and the aggregate address will be append to the prefix list with prefix length filter to filter prefixes whose length greater or equal to the prefix length of the aggregate address.

 ### State DB Extension
 For every aggregated address, we track its state in state DB, it has two states active and inactive.
 Active state means the address is configurated in the bgp container, while inactive state means isn't.